vercel/style-guide/README.md

 # If you use npm
 npm i --save-dev @vercel/style-guide

-# If you use pmpm
+# If you use pnpm
 pnpm i --save-dev @vercel/style-guide

 # If you use Yarn